MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-UMService.md

 # Get-UMService

 ## SYNOPSIS
-!!!
-Exchange Server 2013

 This cmdlet is available only in on-premises Exchange.

-Use the Get-UMService cmdlet to display the properties for a single Mailbox server that's running the Microsoft Exchange Unified Messaging service or to display a list of Mailbox servers that are running the Microsoft Exchange Unified Messaging service.

-For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).

-!!!
-Exchange Server 2016

-This cmdlet is available only in on-premises Exchange.

 Use the Get-UMService cmdlet to view the properties of the Microsoft Exchange Unified Messaging service on Exchange servers in your organization.
-This service exists on Exchange Server 2016 and Exchange Server 2013 Mailbox servers, and on Exchange Server 2010 Unified Messaging servers.
+This service exists on Exchange Server 2016 and Exchange Server 2013 Mailbox servers and on Exchange Server 2010 Unified Messaging servers.

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).